ergodicio/tsadar/docs/source/TS_fundamentals.rst

 Electron fit ranges plot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **Electron Fit Ranges plot** uses lines to visually represent the region where data is being analyzed.
+This plot uses lines to visually represent the region where data is being analyzed.

 .. image:: _elfolder/electron_fit_annotated.png
     :scale: 75%

 **Lineouts** are locations where data will be analyzed.

-**Lineout : start** specifies the first location where a lineout will be take
+**Lineout start** specifies the first location where a lineout will be take

-**lineout : end** specifies the last location where a lineout will be taken
+**lineout end** specifies the last location where a lineout will be taken

-Red abd blue,  min and max are the start and end of the region where the shift will be analyzed.
+**Red** and **blue**,  **min** and **max** are the start and end of the region where the shifts will be analyzed.

-Min and max values for red and blue shift, are the start and end region whete the shifts will be analyzed.

-The scattered light is **red-shifted** if the electrons move away from the incoming light source.
-If the electrons move towards the light source, the scattered light is **blue-shifted**.
-**Min** and **max** values of these shifts indicate starting and ending waveleghts repectively to be analyzed.

 Fit and data plot for IAW
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This plot gives an insight into the quality of the analysis, as it compares the fitted results (left) with the raw data (right).

 .. image:: _elfolder/fit_and_data_iaw.png
     :scale: 75%